 Matthew Frye Jacobson is William Robertson Coe Professor of American Studies and History at Yale, and has served as President of the American Studies Association in 2012-2013.
 He received his Ph.D. in American Civilization from Brown University in 1992, and is the author of What Have They Built You to Do?: The Manchurian Candidate and Cold War America (with Gaspar Gonzalez, 2006); Roots Too: White Ethnic Revival in Post-Civil Rights America (2005); Barbarian Virtues: The United States Encounters Foreign Peoples at Home and Abroad, 1876-1917 (2000); Whiteness of a Different Color: European Immigrants and the Alchemy of Race (1998); and Special Sorrows: The Diasporic Imagination of Irish, Polish, and Jewish Immigrants in the United States (1995).
 He is currently at work on Odetta's Voice and other Weapons: The Civil Rights Era as Cultural History.
 He teaches courses on race in U.S. political culture 1790-present, including U.S. imperialism, immigration and migration, popular culture, and the juridical structures of U.S. citizenship.

 President of the American Studies Association in 1994-1995 and General Editor of the groundbreaking Heath Anthology of American Literature, Lauter was one of the founders of The Feminist Press and its treasurer and an editor for fourteen years.
 He also held offices in the faculty and staff union at the State University of New York, the American Friends Service Committee, and the U.S. Servicemen's Fund.
 He worked in freedom schools in Mississippi during the mid-1960s.
-His recent books include From Walden Pond to Jurassic Park (Duke) and a collection with Ann Fitzgerald on Class, Culture, and Literature (Longmans).
-Other projects include a Blackwell companion to American literature, a volume entitled What is American, and the development of an anthology of American literature for students in Asia.
+Recent projects include co-editing a book on Working-Class American Literature, the Oxford On-Line Bibliography of American Literature, and a book about the impact of 60's activism on American culture and education.

 Eric Lott received his PhD from Columbia University and has taught American Studies at the University of Virginia since 1990.
 His book Love and Theft: Blackface Minstrelsy and the American Working Class (Oxford UP, 1993) won the Modern Language Association First Book Prize and the Avery O. Craven Award from the Organization of American Historians; it also afforded the title of Bob Dylan's album "Love and Theft" (2001).
 He is also the author of a study of liberal intellectuals in the 1990s titled The Disappearing Liberal Intellectual (Basic Books, 2006).
 His work-in-progress includes a study of white cultural constructions of blackness (White Like Me).
 He is the recipient of fellowships from the National Endowment for the Humanities and Princeton University, among others, and his work has appeared in The Nation, The Village Voice, American Quarterly, American Literary History, and Representations.